 Close Course Enrollment

 You may wish to cap the number of students in a course or prevent students from enrolling after a certain period of time.
-To close enrollment for a course, you can delete all pricing plans associated with your course in the Pricing section fo your course admin.
+To close enrollment for a course, you can archive all pricing plans associated with your course in the Pricing section of your course admin.